 London's East End and how the Blitz Changed it Forever

-A testament of what it meant to be an East Ender as we see their world change for ever in the Second World War
+A testament of what it meant to be an East Ender as we see their world change forever during World War 2

 London's East Enders are known for being a tough, humorous and lively lot.
-In the early 20th century, families crowded into single rooms, with friends and relatives living close by.
-Children played on the streets, watching for traders such as the okey pokey man - and neighbours' doors were never locked in case you needed an escape route from the police...
+In the early 20th century, families crowded into single rooms, children played on the streets and neighbours' doors were never locked in case you needed an escape route from the police...

-The Second World War changed everything.
+World War 2 changed everything.
 During the Blitz, men set off for work never to return and rows of houses were reduced to rubble overnight.
-The East Enders ability to keep calm and carry on cemented their reputation for cheerful resilience.
+Yet the East Enders' ability to keep calm and carry on cemented their reputation for cheerful resilience.

-East Enders say Hitler killed off the bugs - but along with the slums, the Blitz destroyed a way of life.
-After the end of the war, families were dispersed; some to estates on the edge of London, others to isolated high-rise blocks.
+They say Hitler killed off the bugs but, along with the slums, the Blitz destroyed a way of life.
+After the war families were scattered - some to estates on the edge of London, others to isolated high-rise blocks.
 The old East End communities were gone forever.

-Told by the residents themselves, The War on Our Doorstep is an eye-opening, moving and laugh-out-loud funny depiction of what it means to be an East Ender.
+Told by the residents themselves, The War on Our Doorstep is an eye-opening, moving and laugh-out-loud depiction of the history of London's East End and what it means to be an East Ender.